Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - The DuroMax can be used in all 50 states as it is EPA and CARB certified

 - It also has a 3-year manufacturer warranty

 - Wheels and pull handle for easy maneuvering

 - Need to be maintained as suggested by the manufacturer

 Generators have many features.
 Some fall into the must-have category while others are firmly in the nice to have category but not necessary for operation.
-Having features like remote start and dual fuel flexibility can be very helpful especially when you are running a food truck.
+Having features like electric start and dual fuel flexibility can be very helpful especially when you are running a food truck.
 Having the right generator for food trucks is an absolute necessity.

 Conventional generators have the following features:

 - They have a motor and an alternator which are used to produce power

 - They need constant RPM, and any fluctuation will affect energy flow to your appliances